 Medical Cannabis Facility: Curio Wellness, a company that received one of the State licenses to grow and process medical cannabis, announced that it will locate a growing facility at 5 Aylesbury Road, the site of a former Pall Filtration plant.
 County zoning regulations allow for such growth and processing facilities to be located on land zoned for light manufacturing, such as this site.
 In September, several principals of Curio Wellness met with members of the adjacent residential communities.
 Among the topics discussed at the meeting were security, the operational aspects of the business and the timeline for starting.
 Expect this facility to be operational towards the end of 2017.
 Recently, they did receive approval from the State to operate a dispensary.
 State law allows two dispensaries within each legislative district.
 The operators of the facility indicated that they are currently exploring options along York Road to house the dispensary, as well as other strategies for interacting with consumers at other locations, but they do not forsee the Aylesbury Road facility as being the location of a dispensary.
 As of late August 2107, the plant is operational and the growing of medical cannabis has commenced.
-An announcement on the dispensary will be made at the November 2017 GTCC meeting.
+In November, Curio announced that it will locate the dispensary at 2060 York Road.